orionpax00/ChrVis/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Follow the given commands and documentation to make run Dhadkan mobile app on to your local machine.
+Follow the given commands to make and run app on to your local machine.

 ### Prerequisites
 * Python 3.7 or above